Battery comparison test. Comparative test of imported and domestic batteries

 Declared current, A 540

-Voltage at the terminals after a 30 second discharge with a current of 315 A8.53 V
+The voltage at the terminals after a 30-second discharge with a current of 315 A8.53 V

 Place occupied by the battery in the main series of tests (ZR, 2015, No. 10) 10